SCALE K-12: Building the Future of Careers in Microelectronics

 Fostering Future Innovators

 SCALE K-12 empowers students for microelectronics careers while engaging entire school systems to integrate microelectronics across K-12 education.
-Through curriculum development workshops and vertical alignment initiatives, teachers design modules and activities, fostering exposure and interest in defense-related microelectronics for diverse student backgrounds.
+Through curriculum development workshops and vertical alignment initiatives, teachers design modules and activities, fostering exposure and interest in microelectronics for diverse student backgrounds.

 PROGRAM GOALS